fetchai/docs-archived/docs/tutorials/fet1.md

 The contract provided here obviously still need additional functionality for `allowance` to be truly useful as we have not implemented any method to actually spend the allowance.

-You can find the full contract <a href="https://github.com/fetchai/etch-examples/blob/master/02_erc20/contract.etch" target=_blank>here</a>.
+You can find the full contract within <a href="https://github.com/fetchai/etch-examples/blob/master/01/contract.etch" target=_blank>here</a>.

 <br/>